marklogic/nifi/_pages/cookbooks/run-data-hub-input-flow.md

 -transform_param "entity-name=Order,flow-name=Load%20Orders"
 ```

-Because the transform module is SJS, the `Server Transform` property value is `ml:sjsInputFlow`.
-If it were XQuery, we would use `ml:inputFlow`.
+Because the transform module is SJS, the `Server Transform` property value is `mlSjsInputFlow`.
+If it were XQuery, we would use `mlInputFlow`.

 The transform parameters are given as separate custom properties prefixed with `trans:`. (see below under PutMarkLogic)